DataTalksClub/machine-learning-zoomcamp/10-kubernetes/workshop/README.md

 Kubernetes can automatically scale your application based on CPU or memory usage.

-TODO descibe what HPA is and give a simple example
+TODO describe what HPA is and give a simple example

 First, we need metrics-server for HPA to work.
 Install it in kubectl: